jbrower95/blobviem/README.md

 `blobviem` gives you an ETH wallet that is stored inside of a passkey, and can be locked/unlocked during your app!

+Support is mostly limited to Safari now, but largeBlob passkeys are in Chrome experimentally, and are gaining popularity.

 ## Quick Start

 At your `index.js` / top level component, wrap everything in the provider: